MikeyTheMoose/pf1e-path-of-war/README.md

 - A few helpful macros

 ## Classes
 Included so far are only the standard Path of War classes: Harbinger, Mystic, Stalker, Warder, Warlord, and Zealot.
+I have not added any archetypes yet.

 ## Class Abilities
 This compendium includes all class abilities for the provided classes.
 They are already linked to the classes, so they should appear in your character sheet upon level-up.
 I've also added all of the abilities for the other martial classes: Primal Disciple, Rubato, Nightmare, Myrmidon, Roil Dancer, Mind's eye Disciple, Monk of the Silver Fist, Knight Disciple, Pathwalker, Ambush Hunter, Hidden Blade, War Soul, Polymath, and Warpath Follower.
 However, I have not gotten around to adding them as individual classes yet.
+I have not added any archetypes or prestige classes, nor their abilities.

 ## Feats
 This is a simple compendium with entries for each of the Path of War feats.
 I have not done anything special with them, it is merely their descriptions.